 5. “What are some challenges your company has had to overcome in the last year?”

 A company is a well-oiled machine.
-It’s important to understand exactly how that machine works and especially how your position fits into that machine.
+It’s crucial to understand how that machine works and how your position fits into that machine.
 Getting the best sense of the potential role will improve your ability to convince an employer of your worth.
 You’ll also be able to see whether or not the position is something you would be interested in doing.

-The best places to work are organizations and companies that invest in their employees.
-Knowing how a potential employer treats their employees will help you decide if it’s a place you really want to work.
-After putting time and money into a company you want to feel like putting in the extra effort will advance you professionally.
+The best workplaces are organizations and companies that invest in their employees.
+Knowing how a potential employer treats their employees will help you decide if it’s a place you want to work.
+After putting time and money into a company, you want to feel like putting in the extra effort will advance you professionally.